Oxygen Saturation Patterns in Post-Op Patients at Risk for Obstructive Sleep Apnea

 Obstructive Sleep Apnea |

-- Presence of Repetitive Reductions in Nasal Airflow Patterns in the Pulse Oximetry Saturation Trend Data. [ Time Frame: 12 hour after released from the recovery room ] [ Designated as safety issue: No ]Number of patients exhibiting the presence of repetitive reductions in airflow patterns in the pulse oximetry trend data collected on subjects
+- Presence of Repetitive Reductions in Nasal Airflow Patterns in the Pulse Oximetry Saturation Trend Data. [ Time Frame: 12 hour after released from the recovery room ]Number of patients exhibiting the presence of repetitive reductions in airflow patterns in the pulse oximetry trend data collected on subjects

-- Relationship Between the Oxygen Desaturation Patterns and Repetitive Reductions in Nasal Airflow as Measured by Inductance Plethysmography and Nasal Pressure. [ Time Frame: 12 hours after discharge form the recovery room ] [ Designated as safety issue: No ]The number of patients with a positive repetitive reduction in nasal airflow who have a positive oxygen desaturation pattern.
+- Relationship Between the Oxygen Desaturation Patterns and Repetitive Reductions in Nasal Airflow as Measured by Inductance Plethysmography and Nasal Pressure. [ Time Frame: 12 hours after discharge form the recovery room ]The number of patients with a positive repetitive reduction in nasal airflow which correlates with positive oxygen desaturation pattern as measured by photoplethysmography sensors.

 Inclusion Criteria: